NatBat92/drf-api/README.md

 ## Validator Testing

-All python files passed through the PEP8 validator with no issues
+All python files passed through the PEP8 validator with no issues or errors found.

 Contact: